 Mosquito netting and protective clothing are important and simple solutions for preventing mosquito bites.
 Since the species of mosquito responsible for malaria transmission mostly feeds from dusk to dawn, when most of us sleep, the most obvious way to prevent the disease is to use one of the wide variety of bed canopies available.
 Very few of the people most at risk (African children) can afford such an item, as they range from thirty dollars to several hundred.
 They are going to prevent mosquito bites better than nothing, and the models that are coated in an insecticide are even better.

 Personal and home insecticides can be used to deter and kill mosquitoes.
 If you must go outside in a mosquito ridden area during peak times, you will obviously want to be using a mosquito repellent.
 If the climate doesn’t allow for protective attire, be especially sure to cover bare skin with a mosquito spray that contains high amounts of the chemical DEET.
 It is also common to coat the interior walls and surfaces of homes with insecticides such as pyrethrins, which may sound dangerous, but it’s a trade off to avoid the risk of a malaria infection.
+Malaria we know is something that kills people, while pyrethins are not certain.

 Draining areas of standing water and treating swamplands has greatly reduced mosquito populations.
 In order for malaria to exist in human populations, a couple of situations must exist.
 There must be an adequate population of people living close together.
 There also needs to be standing water nearby for mosquitoes to breed, and the malaria parasite needs to be present in one of its hosts.
 Humans will always live in close proximity, so we are left eliminating and poisoning the breeding ground of the mosquito.
 This has eliminated malaria throughout the Western world, but it’s harder to implement in tropical zones.